nguye340/Rekoda-CRUD-application/README.md

 ## Closing Remarks 🌐

-Project 35 Recorder is a testament to our commitment to overcoming challenges and contributing to the realm of full-stack development.
+Project 35's REKODA is a testament to our commitment to overcoming challenges and contributing to the realm of full-stack development.
 We appreciate your time and welcome any questions or comments.
 Thank you for joining us me this journey.